 SYSTRA will supervise implementation of the project from review of the preliminary and detailed designs through to construction.
 SYSTRA will also manage a complete check of the buses from the moment they are delivered, as well as the intelligence transportation signalling systems.

-linked to Vision 2030
+FURTHERING Vision 2030

-This project is directly tied to KSA’s Vision 2030. the transformative national goal which aims to diversify the country’s economy in a sustainable manner, particularly via the development of public transport.
+This project is directly tied to KSA’s Vision 2030, the transformative national goal which aims to diversify the country’s economy in a sustainable manner, particularly via the development of public transport.